ryness/stonks/README.md

 - `NEWSAPI_KEY` – optional, adds recent news context.
 - `MASSIVE_API_KEY` – optional override for the default Massive search key.

 With the secrets in place, the new/rerun links on GitHub Pages will open a prefilled workflow page; click **Run workflow** to kick off `gostonks.yml`.
-The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown back to the default branch, triggering a Pages rebuild.
+The workflow installs dependencies, runs `gostonks.py <TICKER>`, and commits the updated `_reports/` Markdown (plus the rotation state file) back to the default branch, triggering a Pages rebuild.

+### Scheduled rotation

+The action also runs automatically every four hours.
+When invoked without a specific ticker it calls `gostonks.py --cycle`, which:

+- looks at `_reports/*.md` to determine the sorted ticker list,
+- reads/writes `.gostonks-state.json` to remember progress, and
+- generates the next ticker in the queue before pushing the updated report.

 ## Local Report Generation